instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 This command processes embeddings generated from documents located in the */path/to/docs/folder* folder and stores them in a vector database.
 These embeddings are intended to be used as augmented context in a Retrieval-Augmented Generation (RAG) chat pipeline.

 #### Assumptions
-The documents must be in JSON format and pre-processed using the docling tool.
+The documents must be in JSON format and pre-processed using the `docling` tool.

-**TODO** what exact schema we expect and to document how to generate these formatted documents
+**Note**: The expected JSON schema is the same that we have when we generate knowledge data with `ilab data generate` and we add a reference document to the `qna.yaml` document(s).

 #### Supported Databases
 The command supports multiple vector database types.
 By default, it uses a local `MilvusLite` instance stored at `./rag-output.db`.